Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-dockerized-chrome-env.md

-# Dockerized Chrome Work Station [Not Recommended]
+# Dockerized Chrome Environment [Not Recommended]
+- All development dependencies configured within docker container.
+- All development will conducted within the local mahcine's environment.
+- Chrome will be run inside the docker container and all work shall live within its environment.

+# Setup Guide

 *NOTE still experimental and not recommended!*
 1. Install Docker